 Publications have included BBC Wildlife magazine (Feb 2017), BTO Garden watch (various), Llanelli Star, Waterlife magazine, The Bay and others.
-My weather nature photography has also been used regional ITV and BBC weather presenters on their TV and web-streaming bulletins.
+My weather nature photography has also been used by regional ITV and BBC weather presenters on their TV and web-streaming bulletins and feeds.

-Although I keep to using a limited range of Canon and Sigma equipment, I try to capture the `expression` of my subject matter, which hopefully makes the overall image more dynamic.
+Although I keep to using a limited range of Canon and Sigma equipment, I try to capture the `expression` of my subject matter, which hopefully makes the overall image more dynamic and pleasing.

 I have certain projects I regularly go back to year on year, such as my Kestrel photography, but I cover a very wide range of subject matter including weather, insects, plant life and such like.

 As well as featuring in the media, some of my nature photography has been exhibited locally and nationally alongside my watercolour paintings (i`m an artist too!!).
 This has meant I have been able to reach a wider artistic audience.

 The range of my work enables me to regularly supply images for the website of WWT National Wetlands Centre Wales, where I volunteer on the Reserve.
 My photography has also been purchased for use with other websites, so please contact me with any enquiry.

 I will shortly have prints available to order in A3 and A4 sizes soon – keep watching this site!

 Further details of my nature photography, and how to order prints, will be entered on this page soon.